atlas-brown/rt/github_benchamark_analysis.md

   - 5 pipeline: Annotations can be eliminated via concretization with additional information.

-  - 11 pipelies: Annotations can be eliminated via concretization with complicated control flow.
+  - 5 pipelies: Annotations can be eliminated via concretization with complicated control flow and dataflow analysis.
 The result is deterministic after concretization.

+  - 6 pipelines: Annotations can be eliminated via concretization with complicated control flow, dataflow analysis, and a simple model of side effect.

 * 21 pipelines: No assertions are needed.